jsk336/docs/docs/api/antha/anthafmt.md

     pattern -> replacement

-Both pattern and replacement must be valid Go expressions.
+Both pattern and replacement must be valid Antha expressions.
 In the pattern, single-character lowercase identifiers serve as wildcards matching arbitrary sub-expressions; those expressions will be substituted for the same identifiers in the replacement.

-When anthamt reads from standard input, it accepts either a full Go program or a program fragment.
+When anthamt reads from standard input, it accepts either a full Antha program or a program fragment.
 A program fragment must be a syntactically valid declaration list, statement list, or expression.
-When formatting such a fragment, anthamt preserves leading indentation as well as leading and trailing spaces, so that individual sections of a Go program can be formatted by piping them through anthamt.
+When formatting such a fragment, anthamt preserves leading indentation as well as leading and trailing spaces, so that individual sections of a Antha program can be formatted by piping them through anthamt.